Near Cordova in Richmond County, North Carolina — The American South (South Atlantic)

 Erected 1940 by Archives and Highway Departments.
 (Marker Number K-13.)

 Location.
 34° 48.51′ N, 79° 53.393′ W. Marker is near Cordova, North Carolina, in Richmond County.
 Marker is on U.S. 1 0.6 miles south of Everetts Mill Road, on the right when traveling north.
+Marker is located 0.2 miles north of the NC/SC state line.
 Touch for map.
-Marker is located 0.2 miles north of the NC/SC state line.
 Marker is in this post office area: Rockingham NC 28379, United States of America.
+Touch for directions.

 Also see . . .

 1. Sherman's March.
 Sherman’s army entered North Carolina in stages, with one contingent entering the state in modern-day Richmond County.
 This group of soldiers set fire to the depot and railroad properties in Laurinburg on March 7 and participated in skirmishes near Rockingham.
 Confederate forces in the area hampered Union movements by burning bridges and setting fire to pine forests.
 (Submitted on February 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)